 One of Lakeview School's greatest assets is community and parent involvement.
 The many parent and community volunteers who regularly read and volunteer in classrooms and with school-wide activities demonstrate are a prime example of this strength.
-While LUSD is in Phase 2 instruction as a result of the global Coronavirus Pandemic, parent outreach is especially important.
+While LUSD has had to modify our protocols to address the health risks brought on by the Coronavirus Pandemic, parent outreach is especially important.
 Lakeview involves and engages parents in this virtual setting by providing ongoing home/school communication.
 Weekly email blasts relay school & community events, activities and important information.
 Weekly updates also provide essential information regarding safety protocols related to our new operation procedures during the pandemic.
 School and PTA newsletters empower parents and teachers to stay informed and involved as partners in ensuring each student's success.
 Our electronic marquee located on the corner of Lakeview Drive and East Lakeview Drive provides visible, current information daily.
 In addition, families can also receive information or ask questions on our Lakeview Facebook page which was created at the onset of the pandemic in an effort to build a strong sense of community.
 Lakeview also makes every attempt to engage families who do not have access to technology.
 We achieve this by reaching out to families via telephone, conducting home visits, or inviting them to participate in socially distanced meetings in our office.
-Lakeview teachers, administration and counseling staff work diligently to monitor student engagement on asynchronous days so that we can quickly and effectively make contact with students who are not actively participating in educational opportunities throughout the week.
+Lakeview teachers, administration and counseling staff work diligently to monitor student engagement so that we can quickly and effectively make contact with students who are not actively participating in educational opportunities throughout the week while quarantined due to a positive Covid-19 test result or exposure/close contact with a positive Covid-19 individual.